 - Khoday et al. v.
 Symantec Corp. et al. (D. Minn.): Cohen Milstein was lead counsel in a nationwide class action involving the marketing to consumers of a re-download service in conjunction with the sale of Norton software.
 In April 2016, the case settled in a $60 million all-cash deal a month before it was to go to trial – one of the most significant consumer settlements in years.
 Mr. McNamara was involved in all aspects of the case, from managing the litigation to overseeing a staff of contract attorneys to settlement discussions.

 - Caterpillar Engine Product Liability Litigation (D.N.J.): Cohen Milstein was co-lead counsel on behalf of 22 trucking and transportation companies in 18 states in a class action lawsuit against Caterpillar alleging that the MY2007 CAT engine, designed to meet the EPA’s tougher Clean Air Act emissions standards, was defective, causing power loss and shutdowns that prevented or impeded vehicles from transporting goods or passengers.
 Caterpillar sought to dismiss the case claiming EPA approval of the engine preempted any state law claims.
 Mr. McNamara was the architect of the successful opposition to the motion, and he was involved in all aspects of the litigation.
 On September 20, 2016, the Court granted final approval of the $60 million settlement.

 Mr. McNamara also is actively involved in the firm’s high-profile pro bono litigation, including:

 - NAACP v.
-Donald J. Trump, President of the United States (D.D.C.): Cohen Milstein is representing the NAACP and two unions in a lawsuit against President Donald J. Trump, Department of Homeland Security and other U.S. immigration enforcement agencies and their efforts to terminate the Deferred Action for Childhood Arrivals (DACA) program.
+Donald J. Trump, President of the United States (D.D.C.): Cohen Milstein represented the NAACP and two unions in a lawsuit against President Donald J. Trump, Department of Homeland Security and other U.S. immigration enforcement agencies and their efforts to terminate the Deferred Action for Childhood Arrivals (DACA) program.
 On June 18, 2020, in a 5-4 ruling, the Supreme Court blocked the Trump Administration’s plan to rescind DACA, preserving immigration protections for approximately 650,000 current DACA recipients.

 Prior to joining Cohen Milstein in 2001, Mr. McNamara was a litigation associate at an international defense firm, specializing in pharmaceutical and product liability cases.
 He started his career at New York City's Legal Aid Society, defending indigent criminal defendants at trial and on appeal.